-The Festal hymns are also encouraging.
+The hymns for the feast of the icon are also encouraging.
 The troparion and kontakion say that in her falling asleep, the Theotokos does not forsake the world but continues to pray for us.
 Just as Christ continues in His love for His mother, she is consistent in her loving concern for the world.

 Rather than leave Palestine, Christ gave Ananias a cloth on which He had wiped His face, leaving a perfect impression.
 When Abgar kissed it, most of the leprosy fell away, and later when he received baptism from the apostle Thaddeus he was completely healed.

 Abgar put the cloth in a gold frame and placed it at the entrance of the city of Edessa for people to venerate.
 Above it he wrote, "O Christ our God, everyone trusting in You shall not be put to shame."